Dawid-Wendt/Touhou_9_Balance_Patch/README.md

 Balance Patch for Touhou Phantasmagoria of Flower View

-Was patched by binhack via thcrap.
+Was patched by binhacking via thcrap.
 + changed code in files responsible for characters.

 th09.v1.50a has code changes that directly apply to machine code.